Hydrodynamic Ratchet for Tracer Transport in a Soft Microchannel: A Detailed Analysis: THEORETICAL MODEL

 Since $v'_0 = 0$, we have

-where the direction of the longitudinal flow is determined by the pressure head, which could be chosen in either direction in order to make the direction of the bulk flow opposite to the direction of the surface-driven flow profile.
+where the direction of the longitudinal flow is determined by the pressure head, which could be chosen in either direction in order to make the direction of the bulk flow in a direction opposite to the direction of the ratcheting particles in the fluid.

-Now, instead of imposing the classical no-slip boundary condition on the channel wall, we consider the presence of a finite slip \cite{lauga2006microfluidics, bocquet2007flow, tretheway2002apparent, neto2005boundary}.
-This choice is not only physically more realistic for microconfined flows, but it will also remove divergence($t$ dependent growth in the expression of $R_1(z,t)$) that would otherwise arise in the boundary profile.
+Note that, instead of imposing the classical no-slip boundary condition on the channel wall, we may consider the presence of a finite slip \cite{lauga2006microfluidics, bocquet2007flow, tretheway2002apparent, neto2005boundary}.
+This choice is not only physically more realistic for microconfined flows, but it will also remove divergence ($t$ dependent growth in the expression of $R_1(z,t)$) that would otherwise arise in the boundary profile.
 Accordingly, the velocity field is expressed as the sum of two contributions: the first part corresponds to the usual Poiseuille component, which vanishes at the wall, while the second part accounts for the finite slip velocity $v_{\rm slip}$ that remains nonzero at the boundary.
+Then,